Frank Zane: Bodybuilding career

 Zane is a three-time Mr. Olympia (1977 to 1979).
 His reign represented a shift in emphasis from mass to aesthetics.
 Zane's physique featured the second-thinnest waistline of all the Mr. Olympias (after Sergio Oliva), with his wide shoulders making for a distinctive V-taper.
-He stood at 5 ft 9 in and had a competition weight of less than 190 pounds when he won all three of his Mr. Olympias.
+He stood at 5 ft 9 in and had a competition weight of less than 190 pounds (185-190), when he won all three of his Mr. Olympias.
 He was given the nickname "The Chemist" for his Bachelor of Science degree and, as he puts it: "Back in the day I took a lot of supplements and tons of amino acids.
 Still do.
 But back then it was pretty unusual.
 That's how I got the nickname The Chemist."

-He famously trained with light weights, which saw him to many victories, but Joe Weider urged him to train with heavier weights.
+He trained with light weights, which saw him to many victories, but Joe Weider urged him to train with heavier weights.
 Zane then found the size necessary for success at the Olympia.
 After his three consecutive Mr. Olympia titles came the 1980 Mr. Olympia.
-Shortly before the competition he suffered a poolside accident in his home and lost 15 lb of muscle mass.
+Shortly before the competition he had a poolside accident in his home and lost 15 lb of muscle mass.
 This ended his reign.
 Arnold Schwarzenegger came out of retirement and won, with Zane in third; the outcome was highly controversial.

 Zane is one of only three men to have defeated Schwarzenegger (with Chester Yorton and Sergio Oliva) in a bodybuilding contest and one of the very few Mr. Olympia winners under 200 lb.
 Overall, he competed for over 20 years (retiring after the 1983 Mr. Olympia) and won Mr. America, Mr. Universe, Mr. World, and Mr. Olympia during his career.